 International SEO that is not done well can cannibalize priority regions and dilute value or previously established content.
 For Shopify clients, testing this feature to evaluate if it’s worth investing into is paramount.
 If the Shopify Market is properly set up, this tool could give users a large competitive edge when breaking into new regions.

-Contributor: Taylor Heussner, Corporate Marketing Manager
+Co-writer: Taylor Heussner, Corporate Marketing Manager